 Typical Look: wearing neon paint, drink in hand, often with bruises from drunken tumbles

 The Party Animal is easy to spot and will be sure to constantly be having the time of their life.
-Although they can look as though they need a break from the break.
 You’ll either bump into them on a night out, drink in hand and able to show you exactly where the best party is at.

 Or you’ll bump in to them around midday in the hostel looking rather worse for wear but still mumbling about where they plan on hitting up tonight.
 Common phrases will be a mixture between “I’m so hungover” and “I had this local drink last night that tasted like petrol”.

 A great laugh, the party animal is always having a ball and if you are in need of a splash of neon paint or new in town they’ll be on hand to help with showing you the night life.